 There are different ways to celebrate Holi whether it is at home, among friends, or at events in New Jersey.
 Holi is also a great time to try some Indian foods that are often eaten during this holiday.

-Due to the pandemic, there are some events that have still not resumed but we have listed here the ones that will be happening this year.
-If going to an event or meeting friends to throw colored powder, remember to bring a change of clothes or some drop cloths for your car for the ride home.
+If going to an event or meeting friends to throw color powder, remember to bring a change of clothes or some drop cloths for your car for the ride home.

 Holi Celebrations in New Jersey for Kids and Teens